Selena Royle: HUAC

 She made several appearances on early television.
 However, in 1951, she refused to testify before the House Un-American Activities Committee.
 She sued the American Legion, which had published Red Channels, in which her name was listed, and won but her acting career ended, her last film being Murder Is My Beat (1955).

 Writer

 She also wrote several books, including Guadalajara: as I Know It, Live It, Love It (which went through several editions) and a couple of cookbooks, and some magazine articles.
 She was the "radio editor" of the short-lived New York periodical Swank.

 Personal life and death

-Her first husband was Earle Larrimore, a cousin of actress Laura Hope Crews.
-They married in 1932 and divorced in 1942.
+Royle married Earle Larimore, "prominent member of the Theater Guild", in Manhattan on May 31, 1932.
+He was a cousin of actress Laura Hope Crews.
+They divorced in 1942.
 She was married to actor Georges Renavent from 1948 until his death in 1969.

 Royle died in Guadalajara, Jalisco, Mexico, on April 23, 1983, aged 78.